ClickCease

 CPS Has Taken My Children Now What?

 If CPS has been investigating an allegation of abuse and neglect, there is a chance that CPS may determine that the children are not safe in your care.
-As a result, CPS may remove your children from your home.
-In these circumstances, time is of the essence and it is important to understand the next step in resolving the abuse and neglect allegations.
+As a result, Child Protective Services may remove your children from your home, put them in foster care, and you may lose your parental rights.
+In these circumstances, time is of the essence and it is important to understand the next step in resolving the reports of child abuse and neglect allegations.
 Our child abuse defense lawyers have prepared this article to discuss what your next steps are when CPS has taken your children and have scheduled you to attend a preliminary protective hearing.

 What is the Preliminary Protective Hearing?